readyplayerme/rpm-unreal-avatar-creator/README.md

 - Add shadow for the avatar in the avatar editor
 - Add a sample for the VR

+## Troubleshooting

+- To avoid the issue where the avatar has a dark head, use the glTFRuntime version that is greater than 20230225.

 ## Links
 - [Documentation](https://docs.readyplayer.me/ready-player-me/integration-guides/unreal-engine)
 - [Support](https://docs.readyplayer.me/ready-player-me/integration-guides/unreal-engine/troubleshooting)